espocrm/documentation/docs/administration/commands.md

 # Console Commands

+!!! note

-Note: As of v7.0 you can run `bin/command` instead of `php command.php`.
+    As of v7.0 you can run `bin/command` instead of `php command.php`.

 ## List of available commands